Roll20/roll20-api-scripts/Hexploration/README.md

 'Hex (V)' or 'Hex (H)'.
 The opaque hexes will be aligned to the page's hex grid.

+When you move a token representing a character into an area concealed by a hex, the hex will be removed.

 ## Help

 If you experience any issues while using this script or the trap themes,